Desbeers/Make-Books/sample book/00 03 Configuration.md

 ### Paper size

 Those options are defined in the LaTeX Memoir class...
 Oops, that sounds pretty nerdy...
-Yes it is!
+Yes, because it is!
 See [their manual](https://www.ctan.org/pkg/memoir) if you want to know all the available options.

 Just a few common ones: `ebook` (9 by 6 inches, my default), `a4paper`, `letterpaper`, and `legalpaper`.
-If you like more options, you know where to find the manual now!
+If you like more options, you know where to find the manual now.

 ### Font size